meghnakshk/Analytics-Portfolio/critique-by-design.md

 # Part 2: Critiquing the Visualization

+While this visualization conveys all teh necessary data, the visualization is not intuitive.
+I didn't immediately understand what the visualization was trying to convey.

+## Breaking down the visualization:

 ### What worked well:
-The Data has a list of 40 countries, and the graph manages to represent the approximate gross income, net income, income tax and social security tax percentages accurately.
+The Data has a list of 35 countries, and the graph manages to represent the approximate gross income, net income, income tax and social security tax percentages accurately.
 The legend in clear and the visualization is understandable but not instantly.

 ### What didn't work well:
 - The graph is too cluttered as it represents all countries in the OECD list; which is not relevant for the narrative of the story.